sympa-community/gpldoc/man/Sympa-DatabaseDriver.3.md

     A character string report of the operation done or `undef` if something went wrong.

+    Note:
+    On Sympa 6.2.71b.1 or earlier, delete\_field() was defined instead of this.

 - get\_primary\_key ( { table => $table } )